Publish in Peer Community Journal

 Governance of Peer Community Journal

-The editorial board consists of the members of the managing boards of each of the thematic PCIs.
+The editorial board consists of the members of the managing boards of each thematic PCIs.

-This journal is created and funded by the PCI organization.
+This journal is created and funded by the PCI organisation.

-The official publisher of Peer Community Journal is the PCI organization.
+The official publisher of Peer Community Journal is the PCI organisation.

 Originality of Peer Community Journal